 make this fish dip your own

 Of course you can use other types of smoked fish to make fish dip, smoked salmon, blue fish, swordfish, tuna, mahi mahi, mackerel, or whitefish are other popular options.
+(I have a wonderful new Easy Smoked Whitefish Dip up on the site.)
 Smoked mullet is a Florida favorite.
 Basically whatever hot smoked fish you love will work in this dip.

 Make it without mayo, just leave it out and double down on the cream cheese and sour cream.